Silo: Fabric silos

+Flexible silo storage system

+Flexible silos are the most versatile and cost-effective solution for the storage of bulk powder and granules.
+Manufactured from trevira tissue, a tough non-toxic fabric, the silos can handle particle size down to 2 microns and can be pneumatically loaded without the need for a dust collector.
+The 45-degree fabric silo cone flexes freely when the product discharges, enabling the efficient flow of hard to handle products such as sugar, flour, calcium carbonate etc., minimally assisted by a small vibrator fitted to the discharge transition.
+The trevira tissue is able to breathe, preventing condensation from forming on its internal walls.
+This eliminates lumping and caking of the product.

+Rigid silos

+With sizes ranging from 2m3 to over 1000m3, Rigid Silos cover an extreme range of applications and they can be constructed from various materials.
+Rigid silos can be provided with more than one vertical partition to compartmentalize it for different grades of product.

 History

 The 5th millennium BC site of Tel Tsaf in the southern Levant contain the earliest known silos.
 Archaeological ruins and ancient texts show that silos were used in ancient Greece as far back as the late 8th century BC; the term silo is derived from the Greek σιρός (siros), "pit for holding grain".

 The silo pit, as it has been termed, has been a favorite way of storing grain from time immemorial in Asia.
 In Turkey and Persia, insurance agents bought stores of wheat or barley whilst comparatively cheap, and store it in hidden pits against seasons of dearth.
 In Malta a relatively large stock of wheat was preserved in some hundreds of pits (silos) cut in the rock.
 A single silo stored from 60 to 80 tons of wheat, which, with proper precautions, kept in good condition for four years or more.

-The first modern silo, a wooden and upright one filled with grain, was invented and built in 1873 in Spring Grove, Illinois by Fred Hatch of McHenry County, Illinois, USA.
+The first modern silo, a wooden and upright one filled with grain, was invented and built in 1873 in Spring Grove, Illinois by Fred Hatch of McHenry County, Illinois, US.